tywalch/electrodb/README.md

 #### Update Method: Add

-The `add()` method will accept attributes with type `number` and `any` defined on the model.
+The `add()` method will accept attributes with type `number`, `set`, and `any` defined on the model.
 In the case of a `number` attribute, provide a number to _add_ to the existing attribute's value on the item.

 If the attribute is defined as `any`, the syntax compatible with the attribute type `set` will be used.
 For this reason, do not use the attribute type `any` to represent a number.

-> Note: When the `add()` method is applied to `set` type attribute, the values provided must abide by the [value format expectations enforced by the DocumentClient](https://aws.amazon.com/blogs/developer/announcing-the-amazon-dynamodb-document-client-in-the-aws-sdk-for-javascript/).
-ElectroDB does not modify values based on the update method to fulfil current DocumentClient restrictions.

 ```javascript
 const newTenant = client.createSet("larry");